grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 The following example shows a basic Grafana Agent configuration that exposes a collector endpoint at [http://host:12345/collect](http://host:12345/collect) and forwards collected telemetry to Loki, Tempo, and Prometheus instances.
+This collector endpoint has to be accessible by your web application.
-For more information about the agent app receiver integration, refer to [app_agent_receiver_config](https://grafana.com/docs/agent/latest/configuration/integrations/integrations-next/app-agent-receiver-config/).
+For more information about the app agent receiver integration, refer to [app_agent_receiver_config](https://grafana.com/docs/agent/latest/configuration/integrations/integrations-next/app-agent-receiver-config/).

 ```yaml
 metrics: